Westlake Village, Calif. - Overall satisfaction

 quickly and on the go."

-These two studies measure customer satisfaction with traditional wireless handsets
+These two studies measure customer satisfaction with traditional wireless handsets and

-across several key factors.
+smartphones across several key factors.
 In order of

 importance, the key factors of overall satisfaction with traditional wireless